jakuzzibubbles/getting-started-with-python/README.md

-### Problem
+### Problem 😵‍💫
 I had a few large collection of emails in the MBOX format, and I needed to filter out emails that contained a particular keyword in either the subject or the body of the email.
 The goal was to extract these emails and store them in a structured format, such as CSV, for further analysis and reference.

 ### Solution
-I used Python to create a script that processes the MBOX file and extracts the relevant emails.
+I used Python to create a script that processes the MBOX file, that i downloaded from my apple mail and extracts the relevant emails.
 Key steps:

 1. **Extracting Emails from MBOX File**: Using the `mailbox` module, the script reads the MBOX file and iterates through each email message.